About Tamil Nadu

 Society, arts and culture

 The people of Tamil Nadu lead by and large, relaxed lifestyles.
 Tamils have deep interest in music, dance and literature.
-Dance forms like Bharanatyam and various forms of music, including Carnatic Music, have flourished here for centures.
+Dance forms like Bharatanatyam and various forms of music, including Carnatic Music, have flourished here for centuries.
 Festivals are a daily feature in this region.
 Navaratri or Dussehra (September/October), Deepavali (October/ November), Karthika (November/December) and Pongal (January) are the popular ones.
 A unique festival of Carnatic music, the Thyagaraja festival is held annually in January at Thiruvariyar, the birth place of famous singer poet Thyagaraja, where one can witness the amazing spectacle of mass performance, in total harmony and rhythm.
 Handicrafts include the most intricately carved designs in wood, stone and metal.
 The exquisitely carved Bronze and Tanjore plate deserve special mention here.
 More Detail...

 Festivals in Tamil Nadu

 The state of Tamil Nadu is the origin of Dravidian culture.
 All the temples and monuments in the state are the best examples of Dravidian architecture.
-The state has made priceless contributions to the music, art, and literature of India.
-Bharatnatyam, one of the famous Indian dance forms, has its origin here.
+It has made priceless contributions to the music, art, and literature of India.
+Bharatanatyam, one of the famous Indian dance forms, has its origin here.
 Tamil Nadu fairs and festivals are important events that happen round the year and lead to millions of footfalls from different corners of the world.
 All the fairs and carnivals in the state are observed with pomp and glory.
 More Detail...